pratikisc/ISCSalesOps/SFDC Case Bookings/Splits/002 Booking Values.md

         WHEN 'Value7' THEN "Value7"
         WHEN 'Value8' THEN "Value8"
         ELSE NULL
-    END as "ValueValue"
+    END as "bookingvalue"

-from "sfdc-w003-t001-splittable" cross join colv order by casenumber, Value asc;
+from "sfdc-w003-t001-splittable" cross join colv order by casenumber, colv.cv asc;

 ```